Quramy/graphql-decorator/README.md

 - @Query: It can be used multiple times on the same file.
 This way we make it possible to break queries into different folders.
 - @Mutation: It can be used multiple times on the same file.
 This way we make it possible to break queries into different folders.
 - @UseContainer: Sets the IoC container to be used in order to instantiate the decorated clas.
+- @Uniontype: It can be used to create `GraphQLUnionType` objects.

 #### GraphQL Decorator Examples